juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 The game must be interactive and flow as follows:

 1. Before each guess, you should display to the user:
-a.
-Remind the user of how many guesses s/he has left after each guess.
+- Remind the user of how many guesses s/he has left after each guess.
-b. all the letters the user has not yet guessed
+- All the letters the user has not yet guessed.
 2. Ask the user to supply one guess at a time.
 (Look at the user input requirements below to see what types of inputs you can expect from the user)
 3. Immediately after each guess, the user should be told whether the letter is in the computer’s word.
 4. After each guess, you should also display to the user the computer’s word, with guessed letters displayed and unguessed letters replaced with an underscore and space (_ )
-5. At the end of the guess, print some dashes (­­­­­) to help separate individual guesses from each other
+5. At the end of the guess, print some dashes (­­­­-­) to help separate individual guesses from each other

 Example Game Implementation: